 3.12 Some of the monitors in the shop were more expensive because of their higher resolution.
-Explain why you would need a high resolution monitor by referring to the definition of the (2) 3.13 term.
-The library will need a printer for students to print out their research.
-In each of the (2) J.1J following cases, say whether you think Mrs Books should buy this type of printer.
+Explain why you would need a high resolution monitor by referring to the definition of the term.
+(2) 3.13 The library will need a printer for students to print out their research.
+In each of the following cases, say whether you think Mrs Books should buy this type of printer.
 Motivate your answer in each case.
 (2) 3.13.2 Inkjet printer.
 (2) 3.13.3 Dotmatrix printer.
 (2) 3.14 Mrs Books is worried about data being removed from her computer by mistake.
 You recommend that she backup her data to CDs.
 Name two reasons why CDs are ideal for this function.
 (2) 3.15 What is the main difference between a DVD and a Blu-ray disc?
 (1) 3.16 The IT technician gave her the following specifications regarding the computers she would like to buy.

-Foxconn/Biostar Motherboard Intel Celeron 1.8 Ghz 2048 GB RAM DDR2 250 MB Seagate Hard drive DVD-writer 102 Keyboard and Mouse 18.5" LCD Monitor Answer the following questions about the specifications: 3.16.1 There are two mistakes in the above specifications.
+Foxconn/Biostar Motherboard Intel Celeron 1.8 Ghz 2048 GB RAM DDR2 250 MB Seagate Hard drive DVD-writer 102 Keyboard and Mouse 18.5" LCD Monitor

+Answer the following questions about the specifications:

+3.16.1 There are two mistakes in the above specifications.
 Write down the mistake as well as the correction.
-3.16.2 What does the 102 signify about the keyboard?
-3.16.3 How fast is the CPU?
-3.16.4 Would this computer be able to browse the Internet without any hardware additions?
+(2) 3.16.2 What does the 102 signify about the keyboard?
+(1) 3.16.3 How fast is the CPU?
+(1) 3.16.4 Would this computer be able to browse the Internet without any hardware additions?
 Motivate your answer.
-(2) (1) (1) 3.17 Mrs Books would like to use her old film camera to take photos of her library containing the new computers.
+(2) Mrs Boo oks would like to use her old film camera to take photos of her library containing the new computers.
 You recommend that she rather use a digital camera for this purpose.
-(2) 2 10 Name two reasons why a digital camera would be better suited to the job.
-(2) 3.18 Explain to Mrs Books why the computers might need a driver when installing new hardware.
-(1) [50] QUEST TION 4: SHORT ANSWERS For the new computers in the library to be useful to Mrs Books and the students, the computers will need so ome software.
-Answer the following questions that Mrs Books has regarding the software for the con nputers.
+Name to wo reasons why a digital camera would be better suited to the job.
+(2) Explain to Mrs Books why the computers might need a driver when installing new hardware.
+(1) [50]

+For the new computers in the library to be useful to Mrs Books and the students, the computers will need some software.
+Answer the following questions that Mrs Books has regarding the software for the computers.

 4.1 Name the two major types of software according to which programs are classified.
 (2) 4.2 Most software products these days use a GUI.
 Explain to Mrs Books what a GUI is.
 (Do not just write out the abbreviation!)
 (1) 4.3 Mrs Books has already spent too much money on the hardware of the computers and needs to save money on software.
 You recommend using Freeware and Open Source software.
 Briefly define each of these.
-(2) Differ define each of these.
-(4)
+(2)